amir-ardalanuk/GangOfFour/README.md

 # GangOfFour
-I try to Write any of Design pattern that learn make simple code of them, so this repo made by them <3
+You can find  implimentation of some Design pattern in Swift Language here